mesosphere/dcos-docs-site/1.11/installing/ent/custom/cli/index.md

 - The script must return the same IP address as specified in the `config.yaml`.
 For example, if the private master IP is specified as `10.2.30.4` in the `config.yaml`, your script should return this same value when run on the master.

-1. Create a directory named `genconf` in the home directory of your bootstrap node, then navigate to it.

-      ```bash
-      mkdir -p genconf
-      cd genconf
-      ```

-2. Create an IP detection script for your environment and save as `ip-detect`.
+1. Create an IP detection script for your environment and save as `ip-detect`.
 You can use the examples below.

     *   #### Use the AWS Metadata Server